WHAT IS 'FIRE SCIENCE TECHNOLOGY (FIST)'?

-Current Students enrolled in these FESHE courses can click here to obtain a Student ID.
-Once you receive your srudent ID, then you need to complete the application process by clicking here.
-Once the application is completed and printed, please either submit to your Instructor or forward to the Fire Science Department located at the ATC Campus, Office 106.
+Current students enrolled in these FESHE courses can click here to obtain a student ID.
+Once you receive your student ID, then you need to complete the application process by clicking here.
+Once the application is completed and printed, please either submit to your Instructor or forward to the Fire Science Department located at Applied Technology Center, office 106.

 FIRE SCIENCE CAREER ACADEMY